 How Long Can You Keep a Dumpster Rental?
 Rental Periods & Extensions Explained

-Standard 7-day rental, daily extension rates, and which projects need longer timelines — so you don't pay for time you don't need or run short on a big project.
+Standard 3-day rental, 4 days for weekend drop-offs, daily extension rates, and which projects need longer timelines — so you don't pay for time you don't need or run short on a big project.

 Key Takeaways

-• • Estate cleanouts and phased renovations typically need 10–14 days
+- • Estate cleanouts and phased renovations may need extra days

 The number one scheduling mistake in dumpster rental: underestimating how long the project will take.
 A garage cleanout feels like a weekend job until you're halfway through on Sunday and realize you need another day.